 The Life Insurance segment provides a broad range of life insurance products through multiple distribution channels operating in primarily the upper income and corporate markets.
 Principal products include universal life, indexed universal life, variable universal life, survivor life, interest sensitive whole life, corporate-owned life insurance and traditional products such as whole life and term life.
 Distribution channels include regional life offices, marketing organizations, broker-dealer firms, wirehouses and M Financial, an association of independently owned and operated insurance and financial producers.
-As of December 31, 2015 and 2014, the Life Insurance segment represented 28% of the Company's total assets.
+As of December 31, 2016 and 2015, the Life Insurance segment represented 29% of the Company's total assets.

 The Retirement Solutions segment's principal products include variable and fixed annuity products, mutual funds, and structured settlement annuities and group retirement annuities, which are offered through multiple distribution sources.
 Distribution channels include independent planners, financial institutions, national/regional wirehouses and a network of structured settlement brokers.
-As of December 31, 2015 and 2014, this segment represented 59% and 61%, respectively, of the Company's total assets.
+As of December 31, 2016 and 2015, this segment represented 60% of the Company's total assets.

-The Aircraft Leasing segment encompasses the operations of Aviation Capital Group Corp. ("ACG"), a wholly owned subsidiary of Pacific Life.
+The Aircraft Leasing segment encompasses the operations of Aviation Capital Group LLC (formerly known as Aviation Capital Group Corp.) ("ACG"), a wholly owned subsidiary of the Company.
 ACG is an aircraft asset manager that deploys its operating lease platform to provide fleet strategy solutions to airlines and asset management services to financial investors worldwide.
-As of December 31, 2015, ACG's portfolio included 266 owned and managed aircraft.
-As of December 31, 2015 and 2014, the Aircraft Leasing segment represented 7% of the Company's total assets.
+As of December 31, 2016, ACG's portfolio included 269 owned and managed aircraft.
+As of December 31, 2016 and 2015, the Aircraft Leasing segment represented 6% and 7%, respectively, of the Company's total assets.

-The Reinsurance segment primarily includes the domestic life portion of the retrocession business acquired in 2011 (which is referred to as "PL Retro") and international reinsurance the Company has assumed from Pacific Life Re Limited ("PLRL"), a wholly owned subsidiary of Pacific LifeCorp incorporated in the United Kingdom.
+The Reinsurance segment primarily includes the domestic life portion of the retrocession business acquired by the Company in 2011 (which is referred to as "PL Retro") and international reinsurance the Company has assumed from Pacific Life Re Limited ("PLRL"), a wholly owned subsidiary of Pacific LifeCorp incorporated in the United Kingdom.
 PL Retro assumes mortality risks from other life reinsurers, with a small amount of morbidity risk as part of larger treaties.
 PL Retro serves clients primarily in the U.S., Canada and Europe.
 PLRL provides reinsurance products and services to insurance and annuity providers in the United Kingdom, Ireland and Australia, and, through its Singapore branch, to insurers in selected Asian markets.
-As of December 31, 2015 and 2014, the Reinsurance segment represented 1% of the Company's total assets.
+As of December 31, 2016 and 2015, the Reinsurance segment represented 1% of the Company's total assets.